hapax/hapax.github.io/assets/mindjam.md

 seems to rule out free will.
-Proponents of free will, who interpret "can" in this  --> We could find fault with the argument, since being "free to choose" is deeply ambiguous, and there are all sorts of technical games one can play here.
+Proponents of free will, who interpret "can" in this  --> We could find fault with the argument, since being "free to choose" is deeply ambiguous, and one can play the usual analytic games of language, logic and modal hair-splitting.

 #### Brainjamor